Gather

 Handmade by Kanda Kay

-Scrappy Dolls is a small studio of one-of-a-kind cloth dolls — each hand-cut and hand-sewn from quilting cottons, vintage prints, and beloved fabric remnants too lovely to throw away.
+Scrappy Dolls is a growing collection of one-of-a-kind cloth dolls and custom memory dolls — each hand-cut and stitched from quilting cottons, vintage prints, and beloved fabric remnants too lovely to throw away.

 The Studio